bioidiap/bob.learn.em/doc/guide.rst

   array([[ 1.,  6.,  2.],
        [ 4.,  3.,  2.]])

-Once the :py:class:`xbob.learn.misc.GMMMachine` has been set, you can use it to estimate the log-likelihood of an input feature vector with a matching number of dimensions:
+Once the :py:class:`bob.learn.misc.GMMMachine` has been set, you can use it to estimate the log-likelihood of an input feature vector with a matching number of dimensions: